 Biologists have studiously applied themselves to continual reinforcement of a materialist attitude that aims to ignore everything living about organisms.
 And this attitude is most intense when it comes to ignoring the reality of human experience — human interiority — through which alone we can have an empirical science.
 It all makes for a science that is extraordinarily inattentive to the ground upon which it stands.

-It’s a strange thing, and (as I have tried to show in this chapter) has led to all sorts of self-contradictory claims about the uselessness of direct human experience for science.
+This ignoring of the ground on which we stand is a strange thing, and (as I have tried to show in this chapter) has led to all sorts of self-contradictory claims about the uselessness of direct human experience for science.
 We have considered arguments such as, “It doesn’t look as though the earth rotates on its axis and revolves around the sun”; or “Putting our hands in separate bowls of cold and hot water, and then putting them both in a bowl of tepid water proves the fallibility of our sense for warmth”; or “The red surface of an apple does not look like a matrix of molecules reflecting photons at certain critical wavelengths, but that is what it is”.

 Humans belong to the world, are nurtured by the world, and are naturally given means to know the world in which we are so intimately immersed and from which our own substance and capacities are derived.

 In Chapter 23 (“The Evolution of Consciousness”) we will look at the powerful historical evidence grounding this understanding of the relation between the world’s speaking and our own speaking.
-And in Chapter 24 (“Is the World Itself an Interior Reality?”)
+And in Chapter 24 (“Is the Inanimate World an Interior Reality?”)
 I will attempt to carry the considerations of this present chapter as far toward a conclusion as I can.

 1. There is also the phenomenon I have referred to as biological blindsight.
 Biologists certainly do recognize an end-directed coordination of events in organisms.
 They want to understand how cells, by means of almost unthinkably complex organizational activity, prepare for and go through cell division.
 Or how predators strategically mobilize all their physical resources in order to capture prey.
 It’s just that the explanations for such coordinated activities are, for artificial reasons, required to consist, at bottom, of causal processes that make no reference to the fact of higher-level coordination.